crashoverride777/swifty-sk-scroll-view/README.md

 - v2.0

-Project has been renamed to SwiftySKScrollView
+Project has been renamed to SwiftySKScrollView.

 No more source breaking changes after this update.
 All future changes will be handled with deprecated messages.